Narjes-almasri/CPP_MODULES/README.md

 ## CPP02
 In this module, we learned about creating classes in the orthodox canonical style, the use of fixed data types for memory optimization on older computers, ad-hoc polymorphism, and method overloading.

+## CPP03
+In this module, we learned about inheritance by creating derived classes that inherit members of a base class.